CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 8.md

 # Exercise 6: Exploring Microsoft Copilot Lab

+In this exercise, you will explore Microsoft Copilot Lab, a tool designed to help users practice prompt engineering with Microsoft Copilot.
+It offers a variety of prompts to assist with tasks across different Microsoft 365 applications, helping users to streamline their work processes and enhance productivity.

 ## Introduction

 **Microsoft Copilot** is a new feature that became available for all Microsoft 365 users.
 It’s an AI-powered tool that can help you with various tasks, such as writing documents, creating presentations, sending emails, and summarizing meetings.
 All you need to do is click a button and let Copilot do the work for you.